Cycling Improvements

 NA

-Travel surveys and traffic counts usually under-record nonmotorized trips, because they ignore or undercount short trips, non-work travel, travel by children, recreational travel, and nonmotorized links (BTS, 2000).
+Travel surveys and traffic counts usually under-record nonmotorized trips, because they ignore or undercount short trips, non-work travel, travel by children, recreational travel, and nonmotorized links (BTS 2000).
 For example, a “bike-bus-bike” trip is often classified as “transit”, even if more distance is traveled by cycling.
-One study found that the actual number of nonmotorized trips is six times greater than what conventional surveys indicate (Rietveld, 2000).
+One study found that the actual number of nonmotorized trips is six times greater than what conventional surveys indicate (Rietveld 2000).
 In 2000, the Southern California Metropolitan Transportation Authority increased the portion of nonmotorized travel in their models from about 2% of regional trips (based on conventional travel surveys) up to about 10% (based on more comprehensive travel data from the 1995 National Personal Transportation Survey).

 In recent years several evaluation tools have been developed to predict demand for cycling, evaluate cycling conditions and predict the effects of cycling improvements (Evaluating Nonmotorized Transport).